chapati/beam-wiki/Transaction-creation-protocol.md

     ]
 }
 ```
-* `minHeight `- if height of chain is less than this value, then created transaction will not be taken into account.
+* `minHeight `- if height of the blockchain is less than the specified value, the transaction will not be taken into account.
-* `maxHeight` - if height of block chain is greater than this value then node will reject created transaction.
+* `maxHeight` - if height of the blockchain is greater than the specified then node will reject created transaction.
 * `inputs` - vector of inputs (commitments) chosen by sender.
 * `outputs` - vector of change outputs, created by sender.
 * `publicExcess` - public form of sender’s excess calculated from blinding factors of inputs and change output.